 Most recently, in the face of COVID-19, however, this temporal dimension has been widely questioned.
-Closed borders have had an enormous impact on the circulation of migrants, affecting legal migration into EU member states from four perspectives: first, the mobility of those third-country nationals who were granted a temporary stay in EU Member States; second, the entry of third-country nationals to do seasonal work; third, legal migrants entering and staying; and fourth, the status of third-country nationals already residing in EU Member States, especially those experiencing a loss of income
+Closed borders have had an enormous impact on the circulation of migrants, affecting legal migration into EU member states from four perspectives: first, the mobility of those third-country nationals

-&lt;sup>4 The EU Blue Card Directive (Council Directive 2009/50/EC of 25th May 2009 on the conditions of entry and residence of third-country nationals for the purposes of highly qualified employment); the Single Permit Directive (Directive 2011/98/EU of the European Parliament and of the Council of 13th December 2011 on a single application procedure for a single permit for third-country nationals to reside and work in the territory of a Member State and on a common set of rights for third-country workers legally residing in a Member State); the ICT Directive (Directive 2014/66/EU of the European Parliament and of the Council of 15th May 2014 on the conditions of entry and residence of third-country nationals in the framework of an intra-corporate transfer); the Directive on students and researchers (Directive (EU) 2016/801 of the European Parliament and of the Council of 11th May 2016 on the conditions of entry and residence of third-country nationals for the purposes of research, studies, training, voluntary service, pupil exchange schemes or educational projects and au pairing); and the Directive on Seasonal Workers (Directive 2014/36/EU of the European Parliament and of the Council of 26th February 2014 on the conditions of entry and stay of third-country nationals for the purpose of employment as seasonal workers).
+The EU Blue Card Directive (Council Directive 2009/50/EC of 25th May 2009 on the conditions of entry and residence of third-country nationals for the purposes of highly qualified employment); the Single Permit Directive (Directive 2011/98/EU of the European Parliament and of the Council of 13th December 2011 on a single application procedure for a single permit for third-country nationals to reside and work in the territory of a Member State and on a common set of rights for third-country workers legally residing in a Member State); the ICT Directive (Directive 2014/66/EU of the European Parliament and of the Council of 15th May 2014 on the conditions of entry and residence of third-country nationals in the framework of an intra-corporate transfer); the Directive on students and researchers (Directive (EU) 2016/801 of the European Parliament and of the Council of 11th May 2016 on the conditions of entry and residence of third-country nationals for the purposes of research, studies, training, voluntary service, pupil exchange schemes or educational projects and au pairing); and the Directive on Seasonal Workers (Directive 2014/36/EU of the European Parliament and of the Council of 26th February 2014 on the conditions of entry and stay of third-country nationals for the purpose of research responses of research studies, training, voluntary service, pupil exchange schemes or educational projects and au pairing); and the Directive on Seasonal Workers (Directive 2014/36/EU of the European Parliament and of the Council of 26th February 2014 on the conditions of entry and stay of third-country nationals for the purpose of research studies.

-(Sommarribas and Ninaber, 2021).
+who were granted a temporary stay in EU Member States; second, the entry of third-country nationals to do seasonal work; third, legal migrants entering and staying; and fourth, the status of third-country nationals already residing in EU Member States, especially those experiencing a loss of income (Sommarribas and Ninaber, 2021).
 Consequently, not only have the lives of migrants been affected enormously, but the economies of the countries of destination have been impacted negatively too due to shortcomings of EU migration regulations that are based on conventional, temporal arrangements.